Can I trust my workers’ compensation claims adjuster to act in my best interest?

 What do I do if my claim for workers’ compensation benefits is denied?

 You will need to have your case heard by a workers’ compensation judge, who can order your employer to pay you your benefits.
 To have your case heard by a workers’ compensation judge, you need to file a claim petition with the Bureau or Workers‘ Compensation in Harrisburg.
 It is not advisable that you attempt to do this yourself.
 Your employer will have very experienced lawyers to defend against your claim petition.
 Given the complexity of workers’ compensation procedure and law, you will also want an experienced workers’ compensation lawyer on your side.

 If my claim is denied, can I still get medical treatment for my work injury?

 If your employer denies your claim, your medical treatment for your work injury will not be covered by workers’ compensation, and no doctor will be obligated to treat you unless you have private health insurance coverage.
-However, there are a number of very good doctors who will treat you without payment while your workers’ compensation claim petition for workers’ compensation benefits is pending.
+However, there are a number of very good doctors who will treat you without payment while your workers’ compensation claim petition is pending.
 If your lawyer thinks that you have a viable workers’ compensation case, he can refer you to one of these doctors.